circus-real/conways-game-of-life/README.md

-# falling-sand-sim

-A falling sand simulation.

-## Features
-- Particle-based simulation
-- Gravity and physics simulation
-- Interactive user interface
-- Customizable particle types
+# Conway's Game of Life

+Basic Game of Life simulation using Rust and `Orbclient`.

 ## License

 This project is licensed under the [MIT License](./LICENSE).